Deep Chills: Production

 The album's production was halted on 19 April 2011 when a recording session at Lords of Acid's Belgium-based recording studio was interrupted by a police raid.
 Neighbors had complained of "hedonistic chantings" coming from the studio.
 Khan and the studio staff were detained and questioned for three hours by the police.
 Following their release, police refused to release Khan's ID card to him until he agreed to submit to a drug test.

 The album's production also took an unexpected turn during a May recording session when Khan's studio computer took on a life of its own and began writing its own music.
 Khan described the experience, stating "While working on a new Lords of Acid track tremendous fear shook my heart as I tried to edit a melody line on my cubase.
 All of a sudden it felt like the computer came to life, notes started to change position creating a new melody, completely different from the original one."
 He went on to say there was no way his computer could have been hacked as it was not connected to the Internet.
 This "ghost track" was turned into the song "Paranormal Energy".

 Deep Chills is the first album to take to social media outlets asking fans what subject matter they wanted on the album.
 Fans were allowed to vote and name songs on polls through Facebook.

 Critical reception

 Allmusic gave the album a three and a half star rating, saying that "Deep Chills is an odd comeback, filled with that cheeky, whip-crack spirit one minute and a squeaky-clean '90s soundtrack attitude the next."

 Track listing

 Music videos

 Three videos were officially released in support of the album.
 The first was "Little Mighty Rabbit", followed by "Pop That Tooshie" (both of which have "remix" videos) and finally the "banned" video "Long Johns".
 "Long Johns" almost didn't see a release after it was originally rejected by the Apple TV censors.
-It appeared May 15, 2013 on adult video site XTube nearly one year after the video was finished.
+It appeared on the adult video site XTube on May 15, 2013, nearly one year after the video was finished.